weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 #### Throws

-When no exchange has been set
+MessageError When no exchange has been set

 #### Example